-Information requests from such parties should be made to the Licensing Authority in writing, setting out clearly what information is required and the reason the information is required.
+Information requests from such parties should be made to the Licensing Authority in writing or by email to licensing.services@tmbc.gov.uk, setting out clearly what information is required and the reason the information is required.
 The requirements of the Data Protection Act 2018 will be complied with.
 Freedom of Information requests can be submitted online at: foi@tmbc.gov.uk